kevinwortman/tuffix/vm-build-process.md

   - Mount the data partition to a temp location (i.e. `sudo mount /dev/sda3 /mnt/tmp`)
   - Assuming you've mounted /dev/sdaX to /mnt/tmp, the home directory `~` will be located at `/mnt/tmp/home/student`
     - Delete the wallpaper image from the Downloads folder `~/Downloads/itat.jpg`
-    - Delete the contents of `~/snap/firefox/common/.mozilla/firefox`
+    - Delete the contents of `~/snap/firefox/common/.mozilla/firefox`(this provided the Firefox Out-Of-Box experience next launch)
-    - (we delete the contents of `~/snap/firefox/common/.mozilla/firefox` so that students won't see this step in their browsing history)
     - Delete the `~/.bash_history` file on the data partition
   - Run zerofree against the data partition
   ```